jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 17D Re-enrolment of excluded or expelled student
 (1) The board of a State school from which a student has ever been excluded or expelled (whether under section 15 or section 17) may refuse to enrol the student at the school (unless, in the case of an exclusion, the Secretary has lifted the exclusion under section 16(1)﻿(a)).
-(2) Subject to section 16(1)﻿(b), the board of a State school may refuse to enrol a student who is for the time being excluded or expelled (whether under section 15 or section 17) from another State school.
+(2) Subject to sections 16(1)﻿(b) and 158R(1)﻿(b), the board of a State school may refuse to enrol a student who is for the time being excluded or expelled (whether under section 15 or 17) from another State school or a partnership school kura hourua.
 (3) The Secretary may, in the case of a student who has turned 16, direct the board of another State school (that is not an integrated school) to enrol a student at the school if—
-  (a) the student has been expelled under section 17; and (b) the Secretary has made all reasonable attempts to consult the student, the student's parents, the board, and any other person or organisation that, in the opinion of the Secretary, may be interested in, or able to advise on or help with, the student's education or welfare.
+  (a) the student has been expelled from a State school under section 17; and (b) the Secretary has made all reasonable attempts to consult the student, the student's parents, the board, and any other person or organisation that, in the opinion of the Secretary, may be interested in, or able to advise on or help with, the student's education or welfare.
+(3A) The Secretary may, in the case of a student who has turned 16, direct the sponsor of a partnership school kura hourua to enrol the student at the school if—
+  (a) the student has been expelled from a State school under section 17; and (b) the student's parents agree to the enrolment; and (c) the Secretary has made all reasonable attempts to consult the student, the sponsor, and any other person or organisation that, in the opinion of the Secretary, may be interested in, or be able to advise on or help with, the student's education or welfare.
 (4) A board must comply with a direction under subsection (3), and the direction overrides the provisions of any enrolment scheme the school may have in place.
+(5) A sponsor must comply with a direction under subsection (3A), and the direction overrides any enrolment process the partnership school kura hourua may have in place.

 ### 18 Notice requirements for stand-downs, suspensions, exclusions, and expulsions
 (1) Immediately after a student is stood-down under section 14, the principal must tell the Secretary and (except in the case of a student who has turned 20) a parent of the student—